jdormaar/Statistical-Modelling-Project/README.md

 ## Future Goals

-I would have enjoyed the opportunity to have spent a great deal more time with these data collection, filtering and organizing techniques.
-This project encorporated a wide range of new skill sets, and I regret that am unable to invest more time into learning and using them.
+I would have enjoyed the opportunity to have spent a great deal more time with this data collection, applying more thorough filtering and organizing techniques.
+This project incorporated a wide range of new skill sets, and I regret that was unable to have invested more time into learning their implementation.